Kmaina32/Ubuntu-Academy-/PITCH_DECK.md

 3.  **Talent Placement & Job Board:** Charge companies a fee to list targeted job openings for certified graduates or take a percentage of the salary for successful placements.
 4.  **Live Workshops & Bootcamps:** Host paid, intensive, multi-day live workshops on high-demand topics (e.g., "AI for Business Leaders").
 5.  **Official Project Reviews:** Offer a paid service where students can have their final course projects professionally reviewed and graded by an expert instructor for personalized feedback.
-6.  **"White-Label" Platform Licensing:** License the Ubuntu Academy platform to other educational institutions or large corporations for their internal training programs.
+6.  **"White-Label" Platform Licensing:** License the Akili A.I Academy platform to other educational institutions or large corporations for their internal training programs.
-7.  **Content Marketplace:** Allow verified, expert instructors to create and sell their own courses, with Ubuntu Academy taking a percentage of each sale.
+7.  **Content Marketplace:** Allow verified, expert instructors to create and sell their own courses, with Akili A.I Academy taking a percentage of each sale.

 ---